Trollhunters501/JSEngineNK/README.md

     website: "https://github.com/Trollhunters501/JSEngineNK/",
     authors: ["Creadores Program & RedstoneAlmeida"] });
-//You can register your script so that it appears in the list of scripts with the command /scripts or also with the command /version or /ver
+//You can register your script so that it appears in the list of scripts with the command /scripts or also with the command /version script or /ver script
 //The mandatory parameters are: author or authors, name, version and description optional: website
 ```